Daniele Polencic

 3/3

-Assuming you wish to deploy a simple Hello World application, the YAML for such application should look similar to this:
+Assuming you wish to deploy a simple Hello World application, the YAML for such an application should look similar to this:

 hello-world.yaml